 When the Irish county councils introduced the concept of the wheelie bin we opposed them tooth and nail.

 How would people manage them?
 Weren’t we grand with the regular bins?
 Why did we need to change?
-How…Continue
+How would people living in flats (apartments) manage?
+What about…Continue

 I broke my own rule.
 I never go on vacation or take a trip (yes, they are different) during holiday season.
 I would rather stay at home and catch up on repairs and maintenance.
 Circumstances dictated I visit Ireland in August in 2015.
 It seemed the entire population of the world had the same idea.